 Assessments in Goal 3.

-• For this 2009 assessment on, we can evaluate both papers collected using the same rubric.
-Transfer and other students without the first paper to evaluate will be excluded from the analysis.
+• From our 2009 assessment on, we have evaluated both papers collected from each student using the same rubric.
+Transfer and other students with no first year paper will be excluded from the analysis.

 ANALYSIS OF ASSESSMENT RESULTS